Rauzy induction of polygon partitions and toral $\mathbb{Z}^2$-rotations: Abstract

-We apply the method on one example and we obtain a sequence of 2-dimensional morphisms which is eventually periodic leading to a self-induced partition.
-We prove that its substitutive structure is the same as the substitutive structure of the minimal subshift $X_0$ of the Jeandel-Rao Wang shift computed in an earlier work by the author.
-As a consequence, we deduce the equality of the two subshifts and it implies that the partition is a Markov partition for the associated toral $\mathbb{Z}^2$-rotation since $X_0$ is a shift of finite type (SFT).
-It also implies that $X_0$ is uniquely ergodic and is isomorphic to the toral $\mathbb{Z}^2$-rotation $R_0$ which can be seen as a generalization for 2-dimensional subshifts of the relation between Sturmian sequences and irrational rotations on a circle.
-Batteries included: the algorithms and the code to reproduce the proofs are provided.
+We focus on one example $\mathcal{X}_{\mathcal{P}_0,R_0}$ for which we obtain an eventually periodic sequence of 2-dimensional morphisms.
+We prove that it is the same as the substitutive structure of the minimal subshift $X_0$ of the Jeandel-Rao Wang shift computed in an earlier work by the author.
+As a consequence, $\mathcal{P}_0$ is a Markov partition for the associated toral $\mathbb{Z}^2$-rotation $R_0$.
+It also implies that the subshift $X_0$ is uniquely ergodic and is isomorphic to the toral $\mathbb{Z}^2$-rotation $R_0$ which can be seen as a generalization for 2-dimensional subshifts of the relation between Sturmian sequences and irrational rotations on a circle.
+Batteries included: the algorithms and code to reproduce the proofs are provided.